dylibso/xtp-integration-exercise/README.md

 // add this helper function
 async function runSlashCommand(commandName, message) {
   // our Extension Point is:             `SlashCommand`
-  // our export that we want to call is: `handleCommand` const pluginFunc = xtpClient.extensionPoints.SlashCommand.handleMessage
+  // our export that we want to call is: `handleMessage` const pluginFunc = xtpClient.extensionPoints.SlashCommand.handleMessage

   const result = await pluginFunc(